springernature/frontend-playbook/performance/font-loading.md

 `<link rel="preload" href="HardingText-Regular-Web.woff2" as="font" type="font/woff2" crossorigin>`

-### Self host webfonts if possible
+### Self host webfonts

-Some webfonts prevent you from self hosting because of their licensing so check that first.
-But if you can, consider self hosting a font.
-This will potentially reduce the possible points of failure or poor page performance, and it will open up more options to you in terms of possible font loading implementations.
+Any webfonts you use must be self-hosted - avoid using a font-hosting service.
+Relying on external services for fonts adds another possible point of failure, risks poor page performance, and importantly, it risks passing personally identifiable information from your users to those font-hosting services.